Piltdown Man: Memorial

 On 23 July 1938, at Barkham Manor, Piltdown, Sir Arthur Keith unveiled a memorial to mark the site where Piltdown Man was discovered by Charles Dawson.
-Sir Arthur finished his speech saying:
+The memorial was put in place to celebrate the important moment in paleoanthropology that Piltdown man was thought to be.
+Keith gave a speech, which he finished as follows:

 So long as man is interested in his long past history, in the vicissitudes which our early forerunners passed through, and the varying fare which overtook them, the name of Charles Dawson is certain of remembrance.
 We do well to link his name to this picturesque corner of Sussex—the scene of his discovery.
 I have now the honour of unveiling this monolith dedicated to his memory.

 The inscription on the memorial stone reads:

 Here in the old river gravel Mr Charles Dawson, FSA found the fossil skull of Piltdown Man, 1912–1913, The discovery was described by Mr Charles Dawson and Sir Arthur Smith Woodward, Quarterly Journal of the Geological Society, 1913–15.

+Once the fraud was debunked, the memorial's symbolic meaning got lost, and today there are very few things that point to the town of Piltdown ever having been considered an important archaeological site.